mrgaaron/docs/03-analytics-overview.md

 a processing pipeline, and an executor.

 The selector specifies which devices and sensors are part of the analysis;
-the pipeline defines the computations to be carried out;
+the pipeline defines the computations to be carried out on a given selector's sensors;
 and the executor runs the analysis over a specified time range (realtime or historical) and formats the output as requested.